JupiterOne-Archives/docs/knowledgeBase/asset-management/asset-inventory-filters.md

 ## Quick Filtering the Critical Assets

-Click the **Critical Assets** tap at the top of the page to go directly to the most important of your assets.
+Click the **Critical Assets** tab at the top of the page to go directly to the most important of your assets.